pironc/justwiped/README.md

 - Working fine
 - I will work on the "BP WIPE" text showing at the end of a BP wiped server, maybe hiding it or showing it on another line

-- The date & time are not very readable, I will try to edit them or just remove them as it's quite useless in my opinion
+- ~~The date & time are not very readable, I will try to edit them or just remove them as it's quite useless in my opinion~~
+- The date and time is not that bad of an idea as the refresh time can vary from the filters that you want the bot to look for.
+Actually, the only time zone is UTC+2 (CET/CEST).
+I will try to see how I can include all of the timezones to match anyone's location.

 - I will try to make the bot running for everyone, and be able to edit the channel from the bot itself (via commands) as well as a custom just-wiped link for custom filters according to other people, and to make sense I will share the link so people will be able to invite the bot to their servers and receive all of the informations.
 I'm not 100% sure how to do that as it probably needs a database to store every single channel ID, so maybe it will not work with channel IDs, but I don't know how yet.